lmullen/lincolnmullen.com/source/_posts/2013-08-20-shapefiles-of-historic-us-state-boundaries-for-use-in.markdown

 title: "Shapefiles of Historic U.S. State Boundaries for Use in R"
 date: 2013-08-20 22:21
 categories:
-- R language
+- R-language
 - GIS
-- spatial humanities
+- spatial-humanities
-- digital humanities
+- digital-humanities
 - history
 ---